 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, China Overseas Grand Oceans, headquartered in Hong Kong, reported total carbon emissions of approximately 29,382,240 kg CO2e, comprising 1,776,930 kg CO2e from Scope 1, 27,605,310 kg CO2e from Scope 2, and 834,430 kg CO2e from Scope 3.
-This reflects a slight increase in emissions compared to 2023, where total emissions were about 34,279,000 kg CO2e, with Scope 1 at 1,680,000 kg CO2e, Scope 2 at 31,279,000 kg CO2e, and Scope 3 at 1,319,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 carbon emissions intensity by at least 30% per unit area by 2030, using 2019 as the base year.
+In 2024, China Overseas Grand Oceans reported total carbon emissions of approximately 29,382,240 kg CO2e, comprising 1,776,930 kg CO2e from Scope 1, 27,605,310 kg CO2e from Scope 2, and 834,430 kg CO2e from Scope 3.
+This represents a slight decrease from 2023, where total emissions were about 32,598,000 kg CO2e, with Scope 1 emissions at 1,319,000 kg CO2e and Scope 2 emissions at 31,279,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce Scope 1 and 2 carbon emissions intensity by at least 30% per unit area by 2030, using 2019 as the base year.
 Additionally, China Overseas Grand Oceans has pledged to achieve carbon neutrality by 2060, as outlined in their inaugural Carbon Neutrality White Paper issued in November 2023.
-These targets are part of their broader strategy to align with global energy transition trends and national planning.
-Overall, China Overseas Grand Oceans is actively working towards significant emissions reductions while striving for long-term sustainability and carbon neutrality.
+The emissions data is not cascaded from any parent organization, and all figures are reported directly by China Overseas Grand Oceans.
+The company is actively working towards its climate goals while maintaining transparency in its emissions reporting.

 Access structured emissions data, company-specific emission factors, and source documents